7pixel-cl/wp-react-kit-7pixel-clients/README.md

 Contribution is open and kindly accepted.
 Before contributing, please check the issues tab if anything in enhancement or bug.
 If you want to contribute new, please create an issue first with your enhancement or feature idea.
 Then, fork this repository and make your Pull-Request.
 I'll approve, if everything goes well.

-## Contact
+## Thanks
-It's me, Maniruzzaman Akash.
-Find me at manirujjamanakash@gmail.com
+Based on the work of, Maniruzzaman Akash https://github.com/ManiruzzamanAkash/wp-react-kit